drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/3_function_expression_spies.md

 // Or you can provide a different return value other than `"spy-stubbed"`:
 //
 //     const spy = Spy(someFunc, "some return value");

+console.log(spy()); // "spy-stubbed"
 ```

 ## Verifying Calls

-When you spy on a function expression, all calls to it will be recorded so you
+Since spies record information on how they were called, function expression
-can verify the following:
+spies will record all calls to itself.
+This allows you to verify the following:

 - The function was called at least once
 - The function was called a specific number of times